toyaokeke/MechCombatGame/README.md

 - Linux
 - Linux (AArch64)

-**NOTE:** This is a desktop based game.
+**IMPORTANT:** This is a desktop based game.
 It was not developed for gaming consoles or mobile devices.
 Attempting to play this game on unsupported devices will generate a warning from the game and may result in other unexpected errors.

 ## Environment